hammerdirt/water-quality-2016-2017/README.md

 1 - Preparing the data: we go through all the gymnastics necesary to  make JSON output for other applications.
 Our end-use is a web based app that has the same output as the notebook.

-2- Output for hdhc: The JSON output is used to make the various charts
+2- Output for hdch: The JSON output is used to make the various charts

 3- Micro-bar-chart: We tap into the original data to make barchart arrays of all the results per location per day.